pbo-dpb/PEAT--OEDP/public/note_en.md

     * **Other payments** – includes severance pay and termination benefits, retroactive payments for current and prior fiscal years, pay equities and various allowances reallocation of capital expenditures, payments related to executive interchange and other exchange programs, provincial workers’ compensation boards payments and recoveries, compensation for additional or specific duties performed and supplementary employee benefits and other supplementary personnel costs.

-**Quasi-personnel** – Includes costs related to transportation and communications, information, rentals and repair and maintenance (Source: Public Accounts, Standard Objects 2, 3, 5, and 6).
+**Quasi-personnel** – Includes costs related to transportation and communications, information, rentals, repair and maintenance, and utilities, materials and supplies (Source: Public Accounts, Standard Objects 2, 3, 5, 6, and 7).

 **Professional and Special Services** – Includes all expenditures related to professional and special services, including services performed by individuals or organizations and payments for hospital treatment, care of veterans and welfare services (Source: Public Accounts, Standard Object 4).